We moved to Lisbon in 2019 after three years of nomadic life. Discover 10 things we love about living in Portugal as

-In short, we love living in Portugal.
+In short, we love living in Lisbon.
 All of the reasons that made us decide to abandon the digital nomad life and apply for D7 visas and become Portuguese residents proved valid.
 However, like any place we’ve lived in the world including the United States, there are a handful of things that annoy us after a few years.

 Read on to discover our favorite aspects about expat life in Portugal in general and living in Lisbon in particular:

 We love eating in Portugal.
 We love the food at restaurants, in markets and what we cook at home.
 We love chowing down on traditional bacalhau (cod) dishes at tascas (taverns) as much as we love dining at fancy Michelin-starred restaurants like Belcanto.
 We love the omnipresent desserts that go way beyond pasteis de nata.
 We love it all.

 Located in southern Europe, Portugal has a wealth of excellent cured meats and cheeses that have been produced for millenia, a lifestyle in which daily fresh bread is a way of life and a cooking culture filled with traditional dishes passed down through generations.